Man accused of trying to open jet’s door, attacking crew

 Passengers tackled Torres, who was restrained with the assistance of the crew.

-United said no one was injured.
+United Airlines said no one was injured.

-“Thanks to the quick action of our crew and customers, one customer was restrained after becoming a security concern on United flight 2609 from Los Angeles to Boston,” the airline’s statement said.
+“Thanks to the quick action of our crew and customers, one customer was restrained after becoming a security concern on United flight 2609 from Los Angeles to Boston,” the company statement said.
 “The flight landed safely and was met by law enforcement.”

 The airline said it has a zero tolerance policy for violence and Torres will be banned from flying on United pending an investigation.